Joe Lieberman to Newsmax: Biden Must Reassure Saudis 'We're on Their Side'

 For the Friday trip to Saudi Arabia, President Biden might be in the uncomfortable position of begging the Saudis for oil, just months after criticizing the country's leadership.
 Plus, Biden might have to answer some hard questions, in terms of how the United States will prevent Iran from building or acquiring a nuclear bomb.

-"President Biden seems to think he can [curb nuclear tensions] in the Middle East, but that's not how" Iran, Israel and the Saudis see things, Lieberman told Newsmax Thursday night, while appearing on "Rob Schmitt Tonight."
+"President Biden seems to think he can [curb nuclear tensions] in the Middle East, but that's not how" Iran, Israel, and the Saudis see things, Lieberman told Newsmax on Thursday night, while appearing on "Rob Schmitt Tonight."

 "This [potential solution] has got to involve a military option, because the Iranians are not just going to give up their nuclear program to be nice to us — even if we bribe them; and it's naive to think that would be the case," says Lieberman, who's been busy promoting his latest book, "The Centrist Solution."